Vegan Skin Benefits 101: Why You Glow on a Plant-Based Diet

 Plant-based diets are often associated with healthy weight and healthy bodies, but one thing that plant-based diets can offer that we don’t consider is healthy skin.
-Why do plant-based diets help with healthy skin, and what can you do to help your skin shine with plant-based eating?
+Why does vegan skin (on a whole foods diet) always seem to be glowing?
+What can you do to help your skin shine with plant-based eating?
 Keep reading to find out.

-Inflammation causes a lot of issues in the body, including acne.
-Meat and dairy are common causes of inflammation; so by cutting them out of your diet you’re immediately making an improvement in your life that will positively affect your skin.
-You won’t miss dairy with this Broccoli ‘Cheese’ Baked Potato this recipe is also found in our Meal Planner!
+Inflammation causes a lot of issues in the body, including acne and other skin problems.
+Meat and dairy are common causes of inflammation; so by cutting them out of your diet, you’re immediately making an improvement in your life that will positively affect your skin.
+You won’t miss dairy with this Broccoli ‘Cheese’ Baked Potato!
+This recipe is also found in our Meal Planner!

 You can take an extra step when taking the plant-based plunge; include foods that you know are good for your skin.
 Here are a few foods to consider: